Wills + Estates

 All property and possessions owned by a person, whether solely or with one or more other persons, at the date of their death.

-Technically no, but it is highly advisable because a will that has not been prepared by a solicitor is much more likely not to be valid.
-Consequently, the estate may not be distributed as the will make wanted it to be.
+Technically, no, but it is highly advisable because a will that has not been prepared by a solicitor is much more likely not to be valid.
+Consequently, the estate may not be distributed as the will intended it to be.
 Also, the cost and time involved may ultimately be far greater than the cost of a properly drafted will.
 The cost of getting a will prepared by a lawyer is modest in comparison to the value of the will maker’s estate, and the peace of mind for the will maker is beyond monetary value.

 Yes, but it is unlawful.
 The executor’s primary duty is to ensure that the will maker’s estate is administered in accordance with the will or any court orders.
 In theory an executor could steal from an estate, but they risk being taken to court by beneficiaries if they do.